ScriptAlchemist/jot_zettelkasten/zet/computer_science/gcp/sre/introduction/chapter_1.md

 keenly interested in a service's performance.
 SREs and product developers will (and should) monitor and modify a service to improve its performance, thus adding capacity and improving efficiency.

+## The End of the Beginning

+Site Reliability Engineering represent a significant break from existing industry best practices for managing large, complicated service.
+Motivated originally by familiarity--"as a software engineer, this is how I would want to invest my time to accomplish a set of repetitive tasks"--it had become more: a set of principles, a set of practices, a set of incentives, and a field of endeavor within a larger software engineering discipline.
+The rest of the book explores the SRE Way in detail.